John Matulis is our once-a-month accordionist. John can play just about anything from a Bulgarian ručenica to "Lady of

 guitar, tupan), and Carol Wadlinger (flute, tambourine).
 They play at various

-Dancing, and have available a studio recording,
+Beaver Folk Dancing, and have just released their second studio recording,

 They also lead our open orchestras (see below).

-John Matulis (see above) leads ZIMA, which occasionally provides music for our group.
+John Matulis (see above) leads ZIMA, which occasionally provides

+music for our group.
 Don't let the sombreros in this picture fool you!